 Fall Season- Veggie Box, Beef, and Pork Shares

 Extend the season in late September and October, Fall Vegetable Box share for 7 weeks starting late September through mid November, Beef and Pork Shares monthly. sign up July-September

 Winter Season- Veggie Box Shares, enjoy some fresh flavor in the winter months, sign up November.

 A vegetable share is a weekly box of fresh, seasonal produce and herbs from Bluebird Farm. (mid May- the end of September: 20 weeks)

 Every week the vegetable selection changes based on the vegetable season and weather conditions.
-We offer large and small vegetable shares.
-A large share will feed two adults and two children with 20 weeks worth of wonderful seasonal, fresh vegetables .
-A small share includes vegetables and herbs for two adults.
-All of our vegetables are grown without synthetic chemicals and grown using organic methods (though not certified).
+We offer one size of veggie box as of 2019.
+Our veggie box will feed two adults and one to two children (but keep in mind that sometimes two adults will eat two veggie boxes per week) with 20 weeks worth of wonderful seasonal, fresh vegetables .
+All of our vegetables are grown without synthetic chemicals and grown using biological methods.
 You can taste the difference in our vegetables.

 Can I just purchase pork and/or beef shares?

 Yes, you can join our meat CSA without purchasing a vegetable share.
 You can select one meat share or both.
 Our weekly farm newsletters with vegetable recipes are only sent to vegetable share members.